MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 When applications adhere to Windows styles and standard Windows behaviors, users don't have to re-learn interaction patterns.
 This makes it much easier for users to use your app.
 An app that looks great can create a great first impression, but an app that's also easy to use and helps the user accomplish their goals will create a great lasting impression.

 Windows 11 was built on the [Windows 11 design principles](/windows/apps/design/signature-experiences/design-principles).
-Following these guidelines as you build your apps will help you meet your customer's expectations of a great app experience.
+Following these guidelines as you build your apps will help you meet your customers' expectations of a great app experience.
 The following resources will help you incorporate the latest and recommended Windows application UI/UX patterns into your Windows applications.

 #### Common controls